linx02/tictactoe/README.md

     - Allows user to play vs the computer.
     - Provides the user with a way to play alone without the need of a friend.

+  - Sounds button
+    - Allows users to toggle sound on/off.
+    - Provides a way for users to have game sounds which makes an immersive experience.

 ![Settings](media/settings.png)

 - __The Footer__